Is it really free?

 There are plenty of broadcast-ready play-out systems, but we aren’t aware of any that has such a broad feature set, support such a wide variety of video codecs and offer Flash playback (and that are free.)

-Who is using CasparCG?
+Who are using CasparCG?

 Is a free graphics system really suitable for professional work?